lonepie/mintty-quake-console/index.md

 ### Use with [wsltty](https://github.com/mintty/wsltty)

-Essentially, copy the settings from the shortcut(s) created by wsltty:
+Essentially, copy the command line from the shortcut(s) created by wsltty and split the path and the arguments:

 ```ini
 mintty_path=%LOCALAPPDATA%\wsltty\bin\mintty.exe